thecodingmachine/getting-things-done-basic-edition/doc/writing_a_controller.md

 ![Create controller instance](images/create_instance.png)

 <div class="alert"><strong>A problem?</strong> For a number of reasons, you might not find your controller
 in the list of classes.
 If you have this problem.
-First: *purge the code cache*, and try again.
-If your class is still not available in the list, go to the _Project > Analyze classes_ menu, and check that your class has no errors.
-If you still cannot find your class in the *Anaylze classes* menu, check that your class respects the PSR-0, that your namespace is correctly configured, and that *composer.json* is correctly referencing your top namespace.
+First: <em>purge the code cache/em>, and try again.
+If your class is still not available in the list, go to the <em>Project > Analyze classes</em> menu, and check that your class has no errors.
+If you still cannot find your class in the <em>Analyze classes/em> menu, check that your class respects the PSR-0, that your namespace is correctly configured, and that <em>composer.json/em> is correctly referencing your top namespace.
 Also, run "php composer.phar dumpautoload" to make sure your autoload settings are correctly accounted for by Composer.</div>